 By mid 2000s, improvements in the Customer Relationship Management (CRM) systems enabled banks to extend their services to the masses.
 Access to banks and funds provided by banks became more convenient for customers from all segments.
 During this period, in order to further and precisely analyze customer needs, Garanti enhanced its technological infrastructure.

 In 2011, upon GE's global crisis-driven decision to exit from financial businesses in the USA and Europe, the preeminent Spanish bank BBVA became a strategic partner with Doğuş Group in Garanti.
 BBVA's customer oriented business model, reinforced with advanced technology and innovation, overlapping with that of Garanti contributed positively on both sides through best practice sharing and collaboration opportunities.
-Through additional acquisitions in 2015 of 14.89% and in 2017 of 9.95% stake in Garanti, today Banco Bilbao Vizcaya Argentaria S.A.
-(BBVA) is Garanti’s majority shareholder with 49.85% share.
+Through additional acquisitions in 2015 of 14.89% and in 2017 of 9.95% stake in Garanti, Banco Bilbao Vizcaya Argentaria S.A.
+(BBVA)’s share reached 49.85%.
 The Bank has been rebranded as Garanti BBVA on June 10th 2019.
-Its shares publicly traded in Turkey, and its depositary receipts in the UK and the USA, Garanti BBVA has an actual free float of around 50% in Borsa Istanbul.
+On November 15, 2021, BBVA announced that The Board of Directors of BBVA decided to launch a voluntary takeover bid for the entire share capital of Türkiye Garanti Bankası A.Ş not already owned by BBVA.
+The voluntary tender offer process launched by BBVA for the entire share capital of Garanti BBVA (“VTO”) and approved by the Capital Markets Board of Turkey in accordance with the Communiqué on Takeover Bids (Pay Alım Teklifi Tebliği) no. II-26.1 on March 31, 2022, ended as of May 18, 2022.
+During the VTO process, BBVA acquired shares of Garanti BBVA with a total nominal value of TRY 1,517,195,890.189, which corresponds to 36.12% of Garanti BBVA’s total share capital.
+As a result of the VTO, as of the date of this disclosure, the total share capital of Garanti BBVA owned by BBVA reached 85.97%.
+Its shares publicly traded in Turkey, and its depositary receipts in the UK and the USA, Garanti BBVA has an actual free float of around 14% in Borsa Istanbul.

 Garanti BBVA’s constantly improving business model is driven by its strategic priorities focused on responsible and sustainable development, customer experience, employee happiness, digitalization, optimal capital utilization and efficiency.
 Garanti BBVA’s capital generative, disciplined and sustainable growth strategy that strictly adheres to solid asset quality enables the Bank to move forward strongly.
 Its effective risk management through world-class integrated management of financial and non-financial risks and organizational agility in capturing new opportunities result in sustainable value creation for all its stakeholders.